WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 4.15

-Configures whether the private commit e-mail is opt-in or opt-out (by default it is opt-out).
+Configures whether the private commit e-mail is opt-in or opt-out (by default it is opt-in).

 .. seealso::